celestiaorg/docs/community/foundation-delegation-program.md

 * Initial Cohort (Cohort 1): 50 applicants will be accepted
-  * Grading System: Applicants in Cohort 1 are divided into first, second, and third place based eligibility criteria outlined in this document.
+  * Grading System: Applicants in Cohort 1 are divided into first, second, and third place based on eligibility criteria outlined in this document.
   * Delegation Duration: This varies based on the applicant’s placement in Cohort 1.
 First place receives 12 months of delegation, second place receives 8 months, third place receives 4 months.